 If an entity such as a partnership, corporation, trust, or estate has an interest in property, each individual who has a beneficial interest in the entity (e.g., partners, shareholders, and beneficiaries) is treated as having an interest in the property.
-The individual is then assigned to a generation using the rules described above
+The individual is then assigned to a generation using the rules described above.

 Government entities and certain charitable organizations are assigned to the transferor's generation.

-Terminations in their favor will never be generationskipping transfers.
-For more information, see section 2651(f)(3).
+Terminations in their favor will never be generation-skipping transfers.